RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>2</sup> What, my son? and what, the son of my womb? and what, the son of my vows?
 <sup>3</sup> Give not thy strength unto women, nor thy ways to that which destroyeth kings.
 <sup>4</sup> [It is] not for kings, O Lemuel, [it is] not for kings to drink wine; nor for princes strong drink:
-<sup>5</sup> Lest they drink, and forget the law, and pervert the judgment of any of the afflicted .
+<sup>5</sup> Lest they drink, and forget the law, and pervert the judgment of any of the afflicted.
 <sup>6</sup> Give strong drink unto him that is ready to perish, and wine unto those that be of heavy hearts.
 <sup>7</sup> Let him drink, and forget his poverty, and remember his misery no more.
 <sup>8</sup> Open thy mouth for the dumb in the cause of all such as are appointed to destruction.